-- Assistant Clinical Professor of Law
+- Associate Clinical Professor of Law

 - Director of Legal Writing

-Christopher Soper is an Assistant Clinical Professor of Law and Director of Legal Writing.
+Christopher Soper is an Associate Clinical Professor of Law and Director of Legal Writing.
 He coordinates and supervises the legal writing and moot court programs.
 He teaches legal writing and bankruptcy law and writes in the area of bankruptcy law.